john-s58/jon-web/content/cv/_index.md

 ## Summary

-Experienced software engineer with 5+ years developing scalable applications and cloud-native solutions.
-Passionate about clean code, system design, and mentoring teams.
-Strong background in full-stack development with expertise in modern DevOps practices.
+Software engineer with six years of experience building data systems and production applications.
+Specialized in developing end-to-end data platforms, APIs, and microservices using Go, Rust, and Python.
+Proven track record building machine learning pipelines that serve real-time predictions and creating distributed systems on Kubernetes.
+Passionate about dev tools, performance intensive software, and challenging projects in open source and early-stage ventures.